rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 *Note to reviews (RFC editor please remove this section before publication): If you notice mistakes in this section during development of the document and solution then please point them out to the authors and the working group.*

+**TODO, this section should probably end up in an appendix, but it is more helpful to keep it here during the initial stages of trying to build consensus.**

 ### Changed Functionality

-This section documents behavior that exist in both YANG Push and YANG Push Lite, but the behavior differs between the two:
+This section documents behavior that exists in both YANG Push and YANG Push Lite, but the behavior differs between the two:

 - All YANG Push Lite notifications messages use {{I-D.draft-netana-netconf-notif-envelope}} rather than {{RFC5277}} used by YANG Push.
 This does not affect other message streams generated by the device (e.g., YANG Push), that still generate {{RFC5277}} compliant messages.